parazyd/tordam/protocol.md

 Abstract
 --------

-* Every node can be an opt-in directory.
-  * This implies running the directory daemon on the node.
-* Every directory has a HTTP API allowing to list other nodes and announce new ones.
+* Every node has a HTTP API allowing to list other nodes and announce new ones.
-* They keep propagating to all valid nodes/directories they know.
+* They keep propagating to all valid nodes they know.
 * Announcing implies the need of knowledge of at least one or two nodes.
   * It is possible to make this random enough once there are at least 6 nodes in the network.
-* A node announces itself to directories by sending a JSON-formatted HTTP POST request to one or more active nodes/directories.
+* A node announces itself to others by sending a JSON-formatted HTTP POST request to one or more active node.
-  * Once the POST request is received, the directory will validate the request and return a secret encrypted with the requester's public key.
+  * Once the POST request is received, the node will validate the request and return a secret encrypted with the requester's public key.
-  * The requester will try to decrypt this secret, and return it plain back to the directory, along with a cryptographic signature, so the directory can confirm the requester is in actual possession of the private key.
+  * The requester will try to decrypt this secret, and return it plain back to the node it's announcing to, along with a cryptographic signature, so the node can confirm the requester is in actual possession of the private key.
 * Tor DAM **does not validate** if a node is malicious or not.
 This is a layer that has to be established on top.
-Tor-DAM is just the entry point into the network.
+Tor DAM is just the entry point into the network.
-* A node can become a directory once it is proven valid (not malicious).

 Protocol
 --------

-A node announcing itself has to do a JSON-formatted HTTP POST request to one or more active directories with the format explained below.
+A node announcing itself has to do a JSON-formatted HTTP POST request to one or more active nodes with the format explained below.
 N.B.
 The strings shown in this document might not be valid, but they represent a correct example.

-* `type` reflects the type of the node (node/directory)
+* `type` reflects the type of the node
 * `address` holds the address of the Tor hidden service
 * `message` is the message that has to be signed using the private key of this same hidden service.
 * `signature` is the base64 encoded signature of the above message.
 * `secret` is a string that is used for exchanging messages between the client and server.

 ```